Baron Churston

 Baron Churston, of Churston Ferrers and Lupton in the County of Devon, is a title in the Peerage of the United Kingdom.
 It was created in 1858 for the former Conservative Member of Parliament, Sir John Yarde, 3rd Baronet.
 He had earlier represented South Devon in the House of Commons.
 Two years later, in 1860, he assumed by Royal licence the additional surname of Buller.
 As of 2023 the titles are held by his great-great-great-great-grandson, the sixth Baron, who succeeded his father in that year.

 The baronetcy, of Lupton House in the County of Devon, was created in the Baronetage of Great Britain on 13 January 1790 for the lawyer Sir Francis Buller.
 He was the son of James Buller.
 The first Baronet's son, the second Baronet, represented Totnes in the House of Commons.
 In 1800, he assumed by Royal licence the surname of Yarde.
 He was succeeded by his eldest son, the aforementioned third Baronet, who was elevated to the peerage in 1858.

 The Barons Churston are related to the Viscounts Dilhorne and the Aga Khans.
 Sir Edward Manningham-Buller, 1st Baronet, of Dilhorne, third son of Sir Francis Yarde, 2nd Baronet, of Churston Court, was the great-grandfather of Reginald Manningham-Buller, 1st Viscount Dilhorne.
 The Hon.
 Joan Yarde-Buller, daughter of the third Baron Churston, married Prince Aly Khan and became Princess Tajuddawlah Aga Khan.
-The fifth Baron was a first cousin of her son Aga Khan IV.
+The sixth Baron is a second cousin of her grandson Aga Khan V.

 The family seat is Yowlestone House, near Tiverton, Devon.